devifaapp/Construmovil/privacy.md

 1. WHAT INFORMATION DO WE COLLECT?
 2. HOW DO WE PROCESS YOUR INFORMATION?
 3. WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?
+4. DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?
-4. HOW LONG DO WE KEEP YOUR INFORMATION?
+5. HOW LONG DO WE KEEP YOUR INFORMATION?
-5. HOW DO WE KEEP YOUR INFORMATION SAFE?
+6. HOW DO WE KEEP YOUR INFORMATION SAFE?
-6. DO WE COLLECT INFORMATION FROM MINORS?
+7. DO WE COLLECT INFORMATION FROM MINORS?
-7. WHAT ARE YOUR PRIVACY RIGHTS?
+8. WHAT ARE YOUR PRIVACY RIGHTS?
-8. CONTROLS FOR DO-NOT-TRACK FEATURES
+9. CONTROLS FOR DO-NOT-TRACK FEATURES
-9. DO CALIFORNIA RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?
+10. DO CALIFORNIA RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?
-10. DO WE MAKE UPDATES TO THIS NOTICE?
+11. DO WE MAKE UPDATES TO THIS NOTICE?
-11. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
+12. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
-12. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?
+13. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?

 1. WHAT INFORMATION DO WE COLLECT?